scubiedoo/manifests/README.md

   VirtualBox is a well-known virtual machine, because we don't want to accidently do any harm our own host machine

 - [http://www.vagrantup.com/](http://www.vagrantup.com/ "Vagrant")<br>
-  Vagrant can automatically set up virtual machines.
-Thus, it can easily create and recreate a virtual machine.<br>
+  Vagrant can automatically create and recreate a virtual machine which results in the same environment for every user without doing manual steps.
-  Therfore, the installation process is automated and no manual ineractino should be necessary.

 - git (optionally)<br>
   git is not needed because you can download the sources and start the build process.
 But it is recommended for updating the build environment.